 Away from Marton Pool there is always something to do.
-Go shopping in Welshpool, Newtown or Shrewsbury, ride the Welshpool to Llanfair light railway (one of the great little trains of Wales) or spend a day at the magnificent Powis Castle (which often welcomes Prince Charles as a summer guest).
+Go shopping in Welshpool, Newtown or Shrewsbury, ride the Welshpool to Llanfair light railway (one of the great little trains of Wales) or spend a day at the magnificent Powis Castle.
 The Shropshire / Wales border location makes it ideal for trips to Mid Wales and the beaches of the Welsh coast.

 Out & About

-For the more adventurous there is golf, fishing, walking, climbing and ‘quad bike trekking’ all within easy reach.
-Within reasonable driving distance is Bala Lake, with a whole range of watersports and a visit to the popular, bustling seaside resort of Aberdovey, and the magnificent beaches of the Mid Wales coast are only a 45-minute drive away.
+For the more adventurous there is golf, fishing, and walking, all within easy reach.
+Within reasonable driving distance is Bala Lake, and Lake Vyrnwy, with a whole range of watersports and a visit to the popular, bustling seaside resort of Aberdovey, and the magnificent beaches of the Mid Wales coast are only a 45-minute drive away.

 The historic market town of Shrewsbury is only 17 miles away.
 The town has over 600 listed buildings including the Castle and the Abbey.
 Relax in beautiful Quarry Park or take a boat trip on the River Severn.
 The historic centre is a shopper’s heaven packed with designer shops, smart new malls and an amazing range of independent retailers.